bridlin/finding_ORIs/README.md

 - seperation of mapped reads in minus and plus strand (samtools 1.13)
 - strand-seperated peak calling (macs2 2.2.7.1)
-- peak filtering (bedtools 2.2.0.0 and awk) based on three criterias:
+- peak filtering (bedtools 2.2.0.0 and awk) based on three criteria:
     - distance of minus and plus strand peaks
     - no complete overlap between plus and minus strand peaks
     - right strand orientation (minus followed by plus)